fernnbr/fernnbr/README.md

 </br>

  ```
-Besides being a social entrepreneur on inclusion, accessibily and education in cognitive diversity applied
+Besides being a social entrepreneur on inclusion, accessibility and education in cognitive diversity applied
 to STEAM field, I study and work to bridge the gap between electrical engineering, computer science and international relations,
 designing integrated systems that account for complex global political and economic landscapes.